Traditional Niçoise Salad with Dijon Vinaigrette

 Make the vinaigrette dressing

-- Put the shallot, garlic, wine vinegar, ½ teaspoon salt in a bowl or jar.
-Let the mixture sit 5 minutes — this step dissolves the salt and helps soften the shallots, which infuses flavor into the vinegar.
+- Put 2 tablespoons finely chopped shallot, 1 teaspoon finely chopped garlic, 2 tablespoons red wine vinegar, 1 tablespoon fresh lemon juice and ½ teaspoon salt in a bowl or jar.
+Let the mixture sit 5 minutes — this step dissolves the salt and helps soften the shallots, infusing flavor into the vinegar.

-- Add the Dijon and black pepper to taste.
+- Add 1 tablespoon Dijon mustard and black pepper to taste.
 Stir until emulsified, or fasten a lid onto the jar and shake to blend.
-Slowly stream in the olive oil while whisking, until the dressing looks thick and creamy, or shake the jar again until blended. *The dressing can be prepared and stored refrigerated up to 3 days.
+Slowly stream in ¼ cup extra virgin olive oil while whisking, until the dressing looks thick and creamy, or shake the jar again until blended. *The dressing can be prepared and stored refrigerated up to 3 days.

 Cook the green beans and potatoes

-- Bring a large sauce pan of water to a boil and salt generously (about 1 tablespoon salt per quart of water) — this will season the potatoes while they cook so they taste delicious!
-Add the potatoes to the pan and cook until they can easily be pierced with the tip of a knife, about 12 minutes.
-Scoop the beans out with a slotted spoon.
+- Bring a large sauce pan of water to a boil and salt generously (about 1 tablespoon salt per quart of water) — this will season the potatoes while they cook so they taste delicious.
+Add ½ pound baby yellow or red new potatoes to the pan and cook until they can easily be pierced with the tip of a knife, about 12 minutes.
+Scoop them out with a slotted spoon.
 Set aside until cool, then slice in half.

-- Add the green beans and cook 3 minutes, until they're bright green.
+- Add ½ pound trimmed green beans and cook 3 minutes, until they're bright green.
 Drain in a colander and immediately run them under cold water.
 Shake to drain any excess water.

 Assemble the salad

-- Arrange the lettuce on a large serving platter.
+- Arrange lettuce leaves on a large serving platter.
 Drizzle about a teaspoon of dressing over the leaves.

 - Add the potatoes in a cluster on the edge of the platter on top of the lettuce and drizzle lightly with dressing.